The Old Town Hall in Chertsey is a beautiful Italianate style building. It was built in 1851 and features a ground floor arcade.

 AWT provided an efficient and cost effective solution that avoided slow and costly demolition and rebuilding.

-AWT can provide specialist stone and masonry repairs for heritage and public sector buildings in Surry, Kent and London.
+AWT can provide specialist stone and masonry repairs for heritage and public sector buildings in Surrey, Kent and London.

 Our specialist structural repair contractors will be happy to help provide a comprehensive and permanent repair to your structural problems.